-If new artists are akin to California fires, the intensity is still the same as it was 20 years ago.
-It's just that more people now have matches.
+New rappers are like California fires -- the intensity is still the same as it was 20 years ago, but more people now have matches.
 Sadly, they're all choosing to light up in the same spot.
 Everybody wants a major deal.
 It makes you wonder how many more crooked deals will be dealt before newcomers finally decide to promote their art independent of the strings of majors.
 Aligning with a major label offers few benefits beyond the spoils of fame and the facade of a panoramic lifestyle.
 Let's examine the merits and demerits of being on a major label, shall we?

 Sure, having the long-reaching tentacles of majors will help deliver your product to the masses and bring you ample exposure.
 The problem is that new artists often get peanuts on their percentages in exchange for fame.
 Who wants to be a broke but famous star?

 It's true that you're likely to get large advances from majors.
 That said, just remember that you have to pay back the advances and recordings costs from your royalty rate as applied to actual sales.
 When your records no longer shift those monstrous units, you'll find that you're stuck making money for a label even if the passion and financial benefits are long gone.
 It's like taking a loan that ties you to your creditor long enough to limit your long-term success.

 Ah, the main objective of every one who's ever picked up a mic.
 If you made an argument in favor of sales 12 years ago, I would've nodded in agreement and slapped you a high-five.
 A cursory glance at recent record sales, however, shows an industry on its knees.
 Every dime spent on promoting an artist's record, from video production costs to radio promo, is recoupable from his royalty points (with few exceptions, of course).
 When, say $300,000 of income goes to the label, only about 10% of that goes towards recoupment.
 This way, you'll have to shift a million units to see substantial revenue from royalty points.